Dealing with stress can be a difficult challenge for many people. Stress management is an important way to alleviate negative emotions.

 Strategies for Coping with Distress

 There are helpful ways and strategies for you to cope with stress using emotion-focused techniques.
-Often, stress results from our perception of a scenario, which creates a heightened sense of urgency and negativity, which ends up affecting our mental health.
+Often, stress results from our perception of a scenario, which creates a heightened sense of urgency and negativity, and eventually affecting our mental health.

 1. Cognitive Reframing